 An exhibit is a paper, document, or piece of physical evidence provided to the court at a trial or hearing or as part of an affidavit.

 For many proceedings, an affidavit is required by law.
-For example, if you are applying to vary (change) a court order, you will file an affidavit to explain what has changed about your situation and why you are asking for a new court order.
+For example, if you are applying to change a court order, you will file an affidavit to explain what has changed about your situation and why you are asking for a new court order.
 Also, affidavits are usually required for any matter going to court for a hearing or trial.
-An affidavit gives the court the background information necessary to sort-out your legal issue.
+An affidavit gives the court the background information necessary to sort out your legal issue.
 Court time is limited, and a well-written affidavit can help to move the court process along more easily.

 In Nova Scotia, there are rules that outline what an affidavit should look like and how it should be written.
 You can get a copy of the form from your local court, or you can find a copy online at the Courts of Nova Scotia website.
-The affidavit form used by the courts in Halifax and Cape Breton may be different from the affidavit form used by the Family Courts in other areas of the province.
-Check with your court to make sure you have the right form.
+For help completing your affidavit, view the Affidavits video found here.

-You can use as many pages as you need to write out all of your factual information – there is no page limit for an affidavit.
-Your whole affidavit, whether handwritten or typed, must be on plain, white, letter-sized (8.5” x 11”) unlined paper.
-Do not use looseleaf, legal-sized paper, coloured paper, or paper with lines on it.
+You can use as many pages as you need to write out all of your factual information – there is no page limit for an affidavit

 If you are changing something in your affidavit before you have signed it, neatly cross out the mistake and put your initials beside it.
 If you have made a big mistake or need to remove an entire section, you may need to re-write the affidavit (or at least the page containing the change).
 This also applies to an affidavit that was typed, and is already printed off.